 It may be helpful to keep a food journal, inclusive of how food has been prepared and your reaction to it, in order to determine what you can and cannot tolerate.

 There are emerging studies that a procedure called hyperbaric oxygen therapy (HBOT) can be helpful in soothing soft tissue injury (inclusive of stenosis) caused by radiation, specifically proctitis.
-This procedure involves breathing pure oxygen while sitting inside a sealed, pressurized chamber.
+This procedure involves breathing pure oxygen while sitting inside a sealed, pressurised chamber.
 Essentially, the purpose of the therapy is to increase oxygen flow to areas which may be deprived for various reasons.
 While in the chamber you are expected to breathe normally.
 Sessions can last from thirty minutes to two hours and you may experience ear popping or other mild discomfort.
 Speak to your care team about this procedure and if it can be helpful for your skin.

 Typically with higher doses of radiation, the effects are greater.
 Some clinicians recommend temporary or permanent ostomies to prevent infection and provide pain relief.